oblinger/HookAnchorApp/T/Career/RES/War/RES Star.md

 - --> Instituted 1-page sprint over view broken out by person.
 This greatly helped one-sprint at a time planning abstraction.

-## Analytics Fire
+## ANALYTICS FIRE
 ### AF Instant Design
 - S: Fortune 1000 client tasked us to build a computer-vision-based solar roof installation designer tool.
 Customer gave us limited rope after internal team failed at this.
 - T:	Our task was to demonstrate "instant design" was possible
 - A: Light 1-month R&D cycle + 2-month dirty prototyping
   Won long term contract, built and operated capability
-- R:	Our solution became “the largest single driver of new revenue growth” according to our client — This enabling them to penetrate and scale in a new high-margin sub-industry.
+- R:	Our solution became “the largest single driver of new revenue growth” according to our client — This enabling them to penetrate and scale in a new high-margin market segment.

+### AF Residential Solar
+- S: Sunpower desired a strategic shift from commercial to residential solar
+- T: Build suite of infrastructure required for penetration into the consumer solar market.
+- A: Over 3 years, and 22 FTE we build majority of their suite of tools managing entire residential solar life cycle, including:
+- R: Sunpower transitioned from XXXX residential in 20XX upto YYYY in 20YY, and ultimately divested commercial solar in ZZZZ.

-## Aeolus
+## AEOLUS
 ### Aeolus Bang Start
 - S: Cash rich, Short timeline, Unrealistic investors
+- T: Build team, Create Aeolus Robot OS, Deliver CES Prototype
-- A: Hiring explosion, 2 tier mgt
+- A: Build 2 tiered mgt structure, AROS framework, and CES prototype
-- R: Processed over 2,000 applications in 8 months & hired 40+ PhDs & 20+ Engs
+- A: Processed over 2,000 applications in 8 months &
+- ==> Hired 40+ PhDs & 20+ Eng
-- R: Raised over $16M ???
+- ==> Raised over $16M ???
-- R: Debuted autonomous two armed robot performing household tasks at CES
+- ==> Debuted autonomous two armed robot performing open-ended household tasks at CES

-### AEOLUS Turn Around
-- PERSONNEL
-	- Interview XXXX in 8 months & hired 40+ PhDs & 20+ Eng
+## MARTIAN

+### MARTIAN BATH BOT
+- S: Started from no robot and no team
+- T: Build team and robot for bathroom cleaning
+- A: Hired 13 person team, delivered toilet cleaning robot.
+- R: Sold company to Aeolus Robotics and became their CTO

+## DARPA

+### DARPA PM
-- ARCHITECTURE
+- S: New PM
+- T: Sell director on new programs
+- A: Sold and executed 3 DARPA programs
+- ==> Funded over $200M in
-	-
+- 1000+ peer reviewed papers
+- drove big-data enabled text reading
+- collaborated on beginnings of generative AI revolution